-As of the date of this AIF, the REIT owns a portfolio of 76 income-producing commercial properties, representing approximately 2.8 million square feet of GLA, in metropolitan markets across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec.
-Out of the 76 commercial properties, 37 are exclusively occupied by the Dilawri Group for use as automotive dealerships, automotive service centres or, in one case, an automotive repair facility, while one of the other 39 properties are jointly occupied by the Dilawri Group (for use as automotive dealerships) and one or more third parties (for use as automotive dealerships or complementary uses, including restaurants), and the remaining 38 are exclusively occupied by other dealership groups for use as automotive dealerships or for automotive ancillary services, such as a vehicle service compound facility or a repair facility.
+As of the date of this AIF, the REIT owns a portfolio of 77 income-producing commercial properties, representing approximately 2.9 million square feet of GLA on approximately 249 acres of land, in primarily metropolitan markets across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec.

+The Dilawri Group exclusively occupies 37 of the REIT's properties for use as automotive dealerships or, in one case, an automotive repair facility.
+The Dilawri Group jointly occupies one of the REIT's properties (for use as an automotive dealership) with one or more third parties (for use as automotive dealerships or complementary uses, including restaurants).
+The remaining 39 properties are exclusively occupied by other dealership groups or original equipment manufacturers for use as automotive dealerships, automotive service centres or for automotive ancillary services, such as a vehicle service compound facility or a repair facility.
+Taschereau JLR is jointly owned by the REIT and StorageVault Canada Inc. pursuant to the Joint Arrangement.

-Collectively, the Properties contain 93 automotive dealership facilities and five ancillary retail buildings.
-The Dilawri Group is the tenant at 49 of the 93 automotive dealership facilities, with the 39 remaining automotive facilities operated by other dealership groups or original equipment manufacturers.
+Collectively, the Properties contain 95 automotive dealership facilities and five ancillary retail buildings.
+The Dilawri Group is the tenant at 49 of the 95 automotive dealership facilities.